puyanwei/graphQL-info/README.md

 # GraphQL

-Checking out what the hype is all about
+Checking out what the hype is all about.
+Building an onlnie library that sorts out data

 # Installation